How to Order Food in Spanish in a Restaurant

 Here is a list with the most usual Spanish food vocabulary:

 In Tenerife, they like to call "French fries" papas fritas instead of patatas fritas.

 If you have a sweet tooth, check out our video for more Spanish dessert vocabulary.
 There are so many great Spanish sweet treats!

-Since a tasty meal usually tends to make us thirsty, we will show you next how to place a Spanish drink order.
+Since a tasty meal usually tends to make us thirsty, we will show you next how to order a drink like a local.